GoogleChrome/web.dev/src/site/content/en/blog/browser-flags/index.md

 layout: post
 title: How to set browser flags in Chromium
 subhead: |
-  For some of the new APIs we introduce in Chromium, you need to set a browser flag.
+  For some of the new APIs we introduce in Chromium, you need to set a browser flag for testing.
   This article explains how to do this in the various Chromium derivatives like Google Chrome, Microsoft Edge, and others.
 authors:
   - thomassteiner
 date: 2021-05-17
 description: |
-  For some of the new APIs we introduce in Chromium, you need to set a browser flag.
+  For some of the new APIs we introduce in Chromium, you need to set a browser flag for testing.
   This article explains how to do this in the various Chromium derivatives like Google Chrome, Microsoft Edge, and others.
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/NcSd5vAM9zMrbQqwVZhl.jpg
 alt: Various party flags.